 Power Output: 112 hp @6,600 rpm

 Curb Weight: 2,200–2,300 lbs

 The Toyota AE86 is arguably the most iconic JDM car on this list.
 For the longest time, the Hachi-Roku was thought to be a boring economy car.

 But that’s only a part of the reason that makes it iconic.
-The actual reason is that it starred in Initial-D — an Anime that you will recognize if you grew up watching ThunderCats.
+The main reason is that it starred in Initial-D — an Anime that you will recognize if you grew up watching ThunderCats.